Zaw-Thet-Naing/Algorithm-Visualizer/README.md

 #### Description:

 This [React](https://react.dev/) single-page application visualizes some of the popular sorting algorithms by showing the sorting processes with animations.
 Therefore, it lets the users grasp the time complexity of different sorting algorithms.
-Currently, the application contains three sorting algorithms which are bubble sort, heap sort, merge sort, and quick sort.
+Currently, the application contains four sorting algorithms which are bubble sort, heap sort, merge sort, and quick sort.

 #### How to install and run